jansanchez/redmine-issues/README.md

 ### Additional features

-If you are using `git` and your branch is called `issues#45678` then redmine-issues automatically recognize the issue id is `45678` and then not necessary that you indicate the issue id.
+If you're using git and the name of your branch is issues#45678 then redmine-issues automatically recognizes the issue id (45678) so that you don't have to indicate it. so that you don't have to type it.

-So to update this issue only write:

 ```
 redmine -p 35